-Editor’s Note: This interview was conducted via email.
-Questions and answers have been cleaned up for grammar and clarity, however the content has not been altered.
+Editor’s Note: This interview with Youth In Revolt was conducted via email.
+Questions and answers have been cleaned up for grammar and clarity, however, the content has not been altered.

 [Mage Mudgway/AltWire]: So “The Broken” is your first full album released with some great tracks that have a very upbeat post-hardcore feel.
 Where did you draw your inspiration from when making this album?

 Tanner Allen/Youth In Revolt: The album is themed around growing up and the struggles associated with it, so we took a lot of inspiration from bands like The Used and My Chemical Romance because we loved them while we were growing up (and still today).

 [AW]: How did you come up with the concept for the cover art on your new album?

 Tanner Allen/Youth In Revolt: The album art is a metaphor for the fact that our world is beautiful (the flowers) with ugly parts (the gas mask).
 It’s meant to symbolize the potentially great and progressive day and age that we’re in, as well as the struggles associated with it.

 [AW]: What was your favorite song to make while recording the album?

 Tanner Allen/Youth In Revolt: “Alright” was my favorite because it’s so far from anything that the band has done before!
 I love pushing boundaries.